abhi887/heroku2discord-logdrain/README.md

 # heroku2discord-logdrain
-An extremely simple heroku to discord-server https logdrain
+An extremely simple heroku to discord https logdrain.

+`heroku2discord-logdrain` streams the heroku app logs you see either on the heroku's website or on heroku's cli using `heroku logs --tail` to any discord channel you specify with zero interaction requirement once setup.

 ## Instant deployment
 <div align="center">